Showing posts with label vocational training. Show all posts

 ITI Diploma Programs are accredited by DHERST.

-Check out 2023 ITI Non-School Leavers (NSL) Selection List here.
+Check out the ITI Non-School Leavers (NSL) and School Leavers Information here.

 ITI PNG website has the latest details on its entry certificate courses which are partway to ITI diploma courses.